isaac-rico/Analytics-Portfolio/Apple-Product-Analysis/README.md

 # Apple Product Revenue Dashboard

-For this analysis I explored Apple product sales to identify top-performing products across regions using SQL and Superset dashboards.
+For this analysis I explored Apple product sales from 2022-2024 to identify top-performing products across regions using SQL and Superset dashboards.

 ## Tools & Technologies
 - **Database & Queries:** PostgreSQL